aws-samples/aws-serverless-workshop-innovator-island/README.md

 If you are using an account provided at an AWS event, the account will be cleaned up automatically.

 If you are using your own AWS account, this workshop uses AWS services that are mostly covered by the Free Tier allowance (if your account is less than 12 months old) but it may incur some costs.
-To minimize the cost, make sure you deprovision and delete those resources when you are finished.
+To minimize cost, make sure you deprovision and delete those resources when you are finished.

 **:loudspeaker: If you leave resources running in your account, you are liable for the costs incurred.**

 ### Next steps

-:white_check_mark: Proceed to the [setup module](https://github.com/jbesw/theme-park-backend/tree/master/0-setup), where you'll start setting up your environment.
+:white_check_mark: Proceed to the [setup module](../1-app-deploy/README.md), where you'll start setting up your environment.

 [amplify-console]: https://aws.amazon.com/amplify/console/
 [cognito]: https://aws.amazon.com/cognito/